chkim4/anomaly-detection/README.md

-# anomaly-detection with machine learning
+# Anomaly-detection with machine learning
-This repo is network anomaly detection models trained and tested by [UNSW-NB15](https://www.unsw.adfa.edu.au/unsw-canberra-cyber/cybersecurity/ADFA-NB15-Datasets/) dataset.
+This repo is network anomaly detection models trained and tested by the [UNSW-NB15](https://www.unsw.adfa.edu.au/unsw-canberra-cyber/cybersecurity/ADFA-NB15-Datasets/) dataset.
-This is created for section IV of information security class.
+This was created because of section IV of the report for information security class.
 The report is available [here](https://www.overleaf.com/read/bvcffqqhdkfr).
-This repo consists of machine learning models:
+This repo consists of following machine learning models in each folder:

 * Decision Tree
 * Naive Bayes